asc-csa/radarsat1-scripts/src/2 - Lake Ice Coverage Analysis/README.md

 * clip_with_shapefile.py - Script to attempt to clip imagery, only currently working for some imagery.
 * download_matching_imagery.jpynb - Notebook to download all imagery that matches measurements taken in lakeice-measurements.xlsx.
 * Ice_Coverage_Analysis_r1.jpynb - Notebook to analyze images downloaded by the above script by converting them to histograms, plotting them in various ways, and finally using an sklearn machine learning algorithm to predict if an image contains ice or not.
-* lakeice-measurements.xlsx - Training data for the script, used with permission of the Canadian Ice Service program.
+* lakeice-measurements.xlsx - Training data for the script, used with permission of the Canadian Ice Service program and Environment and Climate Change Canada.
 * r1_data_with_aws.csv - Metadata produced by scripts in the 1 - Basic AWS Access and Usage folder.